Power Rankings: Big final week for the ACC

 This week: vs. Wake Forest (Tuesday), at North Carolina (Saturday)

 Although Zion Williamson shutting things down for the season still seems far-fetched, Mike Krzyzewski's words following Saturday's win over Miami seemed to at least open up the possibility that the star freshman is still not close to returning.
 Williamson has yet to do any contact drills in practice.
-The selection committee could face a huge question on how to view Duke's profile if Williamson doesn't return for the ACC tournament.
+The selection committee could face the huge question of how to view Duke's profile if Williamson doesn't return for the ACC tournament.

 4. North Carolina Tar Heels (24-5)